-IPv6 Multicast Scope

-The prefix of IPv6 multicast addresses specifies their scope.
-A specific scope in case of multicast mode can be selected here.
+IPv6 Multicast Scope The prefix of IPv6 multicast addresses specifies their scope.
+A specific scope in

 Enable VLAN Option Activation / deactivation of Virtual LAN (IEEE 802.1Q) service on the PTP interface.

 VLAN-Tag (1-4094) A 12-bit value specifying a VLAN ID to which a PTP port belongs.